 Get Out at Hanging Rock State Park

 30 miles north of Winston-Salem and you can find yourself trekking high about the clouds at Hanging Rock State Park.
-Get a taste of nature in this 7,869-acre park and explore its trails, chill out by the water or on a boat, or camp out for a weekend.
+This 7,869-acre park’s trails are some of our favorites to hike in North Carolina.
+However, you can also chill out by the water or on a boat, or camp out for a weekend.
 Our favorite trails are Cook’s Wall and Moore’s Wall, but if you’re looking for a shorter hike there are plenty of waterfalls or even boat rentals to paddle along the lake.

 Drive out to Pilot Mountain State Park

 Short on time but still want some fantastic views?
 Head north from Winston-Salem about 22 miles to Pilot Mountain State Park.
 This geological feature sticks out like a sore thumb!
 But the views are best from the top.
 Drive up the winding road and look down on the beautiful sights of rural North Carolina.
 You may even catch a sight of brave people scaling the side of the mountain’s steep cliffs!

 What else is there to check out around Winston-Salem?
 We’d love to know more!